 With an increasing number of AS2 products hosted on Cloud-based platforms, or in other protected environments, securing the data stream using SSL and restricting access to authorized users using Basic Authentication is a common approach; however not all AS2 products are capable of supporting Basic Authentication.
-To that end, additional optional suites of test cases were offered that require Basic Authentication and transporting the data stream over SSL.
+To that end, additional optional suites of test cases were offered that require Basic Authentication and transporting the data stream over SSL and these participating products completed these test cases.